Procedures for Transiting the Panama Canal

 PROCEDURES FOR TRANSITING THE PANAMA CANAL

-Available for download are numerous reference documents, such as “Procedures for Securing a Handline Transit at the Panama Canal”.
+Available for download are numerous reference documents, such as “Procedures for Securing a Handline Transit at the Panama Canal” (4352-I OPTC-Av.12-10-2012) which is still in force.
 This form contains all regulations inclusive of current transit fees and charges for small craft less than 125 ft.
 LOA, classified as handline transits, equipment requirements, types of lockage etc.

 1. Advance Notification of Intention to Transit and Request for Inspection